 FallbackToSMSIfNoEmail: The notices described above send by email only.
 This system preference allows your library to send via SMS if the patron does not have an email address in their account.

-Statuses
+Custom Statuses

-A library can create additional Suggestion Statuses.
-The Authorized Value category is called SUGGEST_STATUS
+A library can create additional Suggestion statuses.
+The authorized value category is called SUGGEST_STATUS:

-Notices
+Custom Status Notices

-Three cron jobs work with the Purchase Suggestions:
+Three cron jobs work with purchase suggestions:

 Purchase Suggestions in the OPAC